Asterotexis Arx, Fungus, Wageningen 28: 6 (1958).

 Type species: Asterotexis cucurbitacearum (Rehm) Arx

-Notes: Asterotexis was introduced by Arx (1958) based on the species of Asterotexis cucurbitacearum (Rehm) Arx and A. cucurbitarum (Rehm) Arx.
-Asterotexis is unique in that some cells of the scutellum form appressoria at the base, and penetrate the wall of the epidermal host cells (Guerrero et al., 2011).
-In their phylogenetic analysis, species of Asterotexis formed a separate clade sister to the Inocyclus angularis (Incertae sedis clade) and were accommodated in its own family Asterotexaceae and order Asterotexiales (Guatimosim et al., 2015).
+Notes: Asterotexis is unique in that some cells of the scutellum form appressoria at the base, and penetrate the wall of the epidermal host cells (Guerrero et al. 2011).
+In their phylogenetic analysis, species of Asterotexis formed a separate clade sister to Inocyclus angularis (Incertae sedis clade) and were accommodated in its own family Asterotexaceae and order Asterotexiales (Guatimosim et al. 2015).
+Asterotexales was synonymized under Asterinales by Liu et al. (2017).
+Hongsanan et al. (2020) retained Asterotexaceae within Asterinales and noted that more sequence data are needed to clarify its phylogenetic placement.
+Only LSU sequence is available for Asterotexis.